Meet the Dahm triplets.

 “I am surprised, though, because we came from the same egg,” said Nicole.
 “And we have the same DNA.”

 To get to the bottom of this, we reached out to 23andMe, the service that interpreted the genetic test for the Dahm sisters.

 “It’s a misleading story,” a spokesperson told us via email.
-“Our Ancestry Composition feature allows you to select varying confidence levels, between 50-90 percent.”
+“Our Ancestry Composition feature allows you to select varying confidence levels, between 50 and 90 percent.”